Davis Mountains Loop

 From intersection of Hwy 17 and Hwy 118, near the Jeff Davis County Courthouse, take Hwy 118 south for .8 miles to the entrance on the left.

-Davis Mountains Lodge & Expeditions organizes and leads outdoor education programs, including regional birding tours.
+Mountain Trails Lodge & Outdoor Learning Center organizes and leads outdoor education programs, including regional birding tours.
 The 10-acre campus is home to several species whose nests can be found around the property: Black-chinned Hummingbird, Say's Phoebe, Cactus Wren, and Curve-billed Thrasher.
 The natural setting attracts endemic and migrating species, and sightings include American Kestrel, Cassin's Kingbird, Scaled Quail, Canyon Towhee, and many finches and sparrows.
 Horned Lizards, javelina, ringtailed cats, fox, deer and mouflan are often spotted on the property.

 From Fort Davis, proceed north on Hwy 118 for 4.1 miles and turn left onto Park Road 3.